Alcohol & Drug Prevention & Education

 College is a place to live and learn independently.

 College is a place to live and learn independently.
 For some students, the transition may involve high-risk drinking or other substance use.
 Some students decide to abstain from substance use.
 Reasons may include harm reduction goals, health and wellness, or even recovering from a substance use disorder.
 Still others, start college life already committed to long-term recovery.
 There can often be a general lack of understanding about substance use, harm reduction or recovery among college students that can be stigmatizing.
 The Joan & Tom Skoro Collegiate Recovery Program (CRP) aims to provide an open environment that works to actively and deliberately increase awareness and decrease stigma, while promoting help-seeking for students at OSU who are seeking recovery support, harm reduction, or struggling with substance use and its potential barriers to academic, social, mental, physical, cultural, spiritual and overall well-being.
-If you are a student on our campus with questions or looking for support please contact us at [email protected].
+If you are a student on our campus with questions or looking for support please contact us.

 We are here for you.